Vedooo/my-aws-project/AWS/CloudFormation Templates/README.md

 2. Cfn-EC2-SecGroup => Create an Instance with Security Group connection

 3. Cfn-ASG-ELB-Template => Creating an Auto Scaling Group structure with ELB(Elastic Load Balance), ELB Listener, Target Group and Security Group.
-Parameters and Mapping value sets are also used for code organization.
+Parameters and Mapping value sets are also used for code organization.</p>

-<p></p>

 You can access my tools here.